 Note: The dependent variable is monthly household hours of cooking, 𝑁 = 5,335. ** indicates significance at the 1% level, and * indicates significance at the 5% level.
 No adjustment has been made to the standard errors to account for the imputed nature of the dependent variable.
 Neither were the replicate weights in the CE file applied.

 A crude test of the proposition that the household hours of cooking were negatively correlated to the share of expenditures on food away from home in total food expenditures was carried out utilizing a simple OLS regression with dummies for the number of children (taking households with no children as the base group) and the number of adults (households with one adult serving as the base group) serving as the control variables (Table 5-5).
-The coefficient on the share of food away from home suggests that a percentage point increase will likely lead to a decline of six hours per month (roughly 11 minutes per day) in the time devoted to cooking.
+The coefficient on the share of food away from home suggests that a percentage point increase will likely lead to a decline of six hours per month (roughly 11 minutes per day) in time devoted to cooking.
 However, it should be noted that we have not accounted for the fact that the independent variable is imputed.
 We also have not applied the replicate weights required to estimate robust standard errors in the CE data.
 Appropriate adjustments to reflect these properties of the data may affect the statistical significance of the parameter estimates reported here.

 Childcare

 Assessing the impact of purchasing childcare services on the hours of childcare performed by parents or other members of the children’s household is rather difficult.
-A primary reason is that the U.S. does not currently have a nationally representative survey that contains information on expenditures and hours of market and nonmarket childcare.
+A primary reason is that the US does not currently have a nationally representative survey that contains information on expenditures and hours of market and nonmarket childcare.
 Our imputed datafile allows some tentative assessments regarding this question because it includes information on childcare expenditures collected in the CE survey and imputed hours of nonmarket care received by the household's children.
 However, we do not have information on the hours of childcare purchased.
 Hence, we cannot identify the potential hours that could be “saved” by those who buy the services.

 Further caveats arise because of the imputation itself.
 These are especially relevant for childcare.
 The potential buyers of childcare services—consumer units with children (defined as persons under 18 years)—constitute a minority, though a substantial one (30 percent of the sample).
 The actual buyers make up 20 percent of the units with children or 6 percent of all consumer units.
 We should note that the quality of imputation for such a small segment is not likely to be as good as for larger subgroups and for categories of household production with much larger participation rates (e.g., housework or cooking).
 To avoid small cell sizes, we use all five quarters relevant to 2019.

 With these caveats in mind, we examine the relationships between employment, the hours of childcare provided by the reference person or spouse of the reference person, and the purchase of childcare services.
 We focus on employed households—households in which the reference person, spouse, or both are employed—because the expenditure data shows that almost all childcare expenditures are incurred by employed households.
-The family typology we use is the standard one: heterosexual married couples, households with a single female reference person, and families with a single male reference person.
+We use the standard family typology: heterosexual married couples, households with a single female reference person, and families with a single male reference person.
 For the first type of family, our main interest is in the intrahousehold division of childcare responsibilities (as reflected in the total hours of childcare provided by all family members).
 For single-person families, we assess the impact of spending on childcare services on household childcare hours.